tensorflow/tflite-micro/CONTRIBUTING.md

   ([e.g.](ci/install_buildifier.sh)) to format Bazel BUILD and .bzl files.

 * Install the latest clang and clang-format.
-For example, [here](ci/Dockerfile.micro) is the what we do for the TFLM continuous integration Docker container.
+For example, [here](ci/Dockerfile.micro) is what we do for the TFLM continuous integration Docker container.

 * Get a copy of [cpplint](https://github.com/google/styleguide/tree/gh-pages/cpplint)
   or install it:

-* Install Pillow.
-For example, [here](ci/Dockerfile.micro) is what we do for the TFLM continuous integration Docker container.

   ```
   pip install cpplint
   ```

+* Install Pillow.
+For example, [here](ci/Dockerfile.micro) is what we do for the TFLM continuous integration Docker container.

 * [yapf](https://github.com/google/yapf/) should be used for formatting Python code.
 For example:

   ```
   pip install yapf
-  yapf log_parser.py -i'
+  yapf log_parser.py -i
   ```

 * Add a git hook to check for code style etc. prior to creating a pull request: